-Witnessing ritual pain exhausting for loved onesMarch 13th, 2014 in Psychology & Psychiatry /
+Witnessing ritual pain exhausting for loved onesMarch 13, 2014 in Medicine & Health / Psychology & Psychiatry

 Witnessing the ritualistic suffering of loved ones may be more exhausting than actually experiencing extreme pain, according to a study involving Victoria University of Wellington researchers.